 In the afternoon, you can get back in the car and head to Kolob Canyons on the other side of the park.
 This area features plenty of the slot canyons Utah is famous for and is generally much less crowded than the main canyon.
 Finally, if you’re not too worn out, we recommend returning to the park after dinner for some of the best stargazing in the US.

-For more of Zion’s can’t-miss spots, check out our Zion National Park Self-Guided Driving Tour, available through the Action Tour Guide app on iOS and Android devices.
+For more of Zion’s can’t-miss spots, check out our Zion National Park Self-Guided Driving Tour.